vistadataproject/vistadataproject.github.io/demo/index.md

 # cloudVISTA Demonstration

 The following describes how to install and run the cloudVISTA demonstration to exercise the Master VISTA Data Model (MVDM).
-CloudVISTA  is based on pure cloud/web technology (no MUMPS) and runs on a Node.js web server, and is thus also referred to as nodeVISTA.  __The demonstration focuses on how MVDM audits, secures, and emulates current production VISTA clients such as CPRS using the RPC Emulator__:
+CloudVISTA  is based on pure cloud/web technology (no MUMPS) and runs on a Node.js web server, and is thus also referred to as nodeVISTA.

+__This demonstration focuses on how MVDM audits, secures, and emulates current production VISTA clients such as CPRS using the RPC Emulator__:

 <br>